MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/semantic-cache.md

 # What is a semantic cache

-Large language models (LLMs) are amazing with their ability to generate completions based upon user prompts.
+Large language models (LLM's) are amazing with their ability to generate completions, or text responses, based upon user prompts.
 As with any service, they have a compute cost to them.
-For an LLM, this is typically expressed in tokens.
+For an LLM, this is typically expressed in [tokens](tokens.md).

+A semantic cache provides a way for you to leverage prior user prompts and LLM completions to address similar user prompts using vector similarity search.
+This can reduce latency and save costs in your GenAI applications as making calls to LLMs is often the most costly and highest latency service in such applications.

-In a scenario where a user provides a small about of text, such as asking a single question and generating a completion on that question, this computational cost is generally low.
+In a scenario where an LLM processes a simple prompt, this computational cost is low.
 However, LLM's do not retain any context between prompts and completions.
-It is necessary to send some portion of the chat history to the LLM when sending the latest prompt to be processed to give it context.
-This is often referred to as a *context window* and is a sliding window of requests and responses or prompts and completions, between a user and an LLM.
-The additional text sent in the request to an LLM increases the compute cost, or tokens required to process the request.
-Additionally, as the amount of text being sent increases, so too does the latency for the generating the response.
+It's necessary to send some portion of the chat history to the LLM when sending the latest prompt to be processed to give it context.
+This is often referred to as a *context window* and is a sliding window of prompts and completions, between a user and an LLM.
+This additional text increases the compute cost, or tokens, required to process the request.
+Additionally, as the amount of text increases, so too does the latency for the generating the completion.

-In pattern called Retrieval Augmented Generation or RAG Pattern, data from a database or some external source, is used to *augment* or ground the LLM by providing additional information and is sent along with the user prompt and chat history.
-The payloads for RAG Pattern requests to an LLM can get rather large.
-It is not uncommon to consume thousands of tokens and wait for many seconds for a response for large payloads.
-In a world where milliseconds counts, waiting for 3-4 seconds is often an unacceptable user experience.
-The cost can also get very expensive at high volumes.
+In pattern called Retrieval Augmented Generation or [RAG Pattern](rag.md) for short, data from an external source such as a database, is sent with the user prompt and context window to *augment* or ground the LLM by providing additional information to generate a completion.
+The size of the payloads for RAG Pattern to an LLM can often get rather large.
+It's not uncommon to consume thousands of tokens and wait for many seconds to generate a completion.
+In a world where milliseconds counts, waiting for many seconds is often an unacceptable user experience.
+The cost can also get expensive at high volumes.

 The solution typically used to deal with requests with high computational costs and latency is to employ a cache.
-This scenario is no different.
-However, there are some differences in how this type of cache works and how you implement it.
+This scenario is not different, however, there are differences in how a semantic cache works, and how it's implemented.

 ## How a semantic cache works

-Unlike a traditional cache that uses a string equality match on the cache keys, a semantic cache uses a *vector query* on the cache keys which are stored as vectors.
-To perform a cache lookup, text is converted into vectors and then used as the filter predicate, or WHERE clause in a vector query, to search for vectors that are *similiar* in the cache's keys.
+Unlike a traditional cache that uses a string equality match on the cache keys, a semantic cache uses a *vector query* on the cache keys, which are stored as vectors.
+To perform a cache lookup, text is converted into a vector embedding and then used to conduct a vector search query, to find vectors that are most *similiar* in the cache's keys.

 The use of a vector query versus key value look up has some advantages.
 A traditional cache typically returns just a single result for a cache hit.
 Because a semantic cache uses a query, it can optionally return multiple results to the user.
 Providing more items to choose from can help reduce compute costs further.
-It can potentially keep the cache size smaller by reducing the number of items which need to get generated by the LLM due to cache misses.
+It can potentially keep the cache size smaller by reducing the number of items, which need to get generated by the LLM due to cache misses.

 ## Similarity score